RN-Animations/MasterAnimations/Explanations/AnimatedNotification.md

 ```
 The syntax here may look odd.
 What is happening is we are calling setState.
 The second function we pass to setState is equivalent to componentDidUpdate.
 What this means is that the notification text has officially been rendered and updated.
 That means when we measure the notification view it will return accurate values.

-The measure returns 6 different arguments, however the one we only care about is height.
+The measure returns 6 different arguments, however the one we only care about is `height`.

 Animate In

-We need to control the offset of our notification view.
+We need to control the `offset` of our notification view.
 This will always be set to the height of the view right before we animate it.

 So we'll mutate our state to look like